txicos/ubuntu-opencv-caffe-install/README.md

 Note: make sure to use python version installed in your machine.
 This tutorial is based on *version 3.7*.

 ## 2. Install OpenCV and Contrib Modules
-First we will install dependencies required for our build to work.
-Other libraries may be necessary, depending of the options you set on cmake.
+First, we will install the dependencies required for our build to work.
+Other libraries may be necessary, depending on the options you set on cmake.

      sudo apt-get install build-essential cmake git unzip pkg-config sudo apt-get install libjpeg-dev libpng-dev libtiff-dev